 Acupressure massage performed by a trained practitioner is used both as a preventive as well as a therapeutic healing technique.
 Many health conditions including but not limited to headaches, migraine, cold, flu, arthritis, allergies, asthmas, sinus problems, sprains, tennis elbow and even toothaches can be treated using acupressure.

 Emotional and mental strain, tension and nervous tension can also be eased using this technique.
 Acupressure also helps increase positive energy within the person thus creating a sense of well-being.
 It can be used to stimulate the immune system, thus keeping many ailments at bay.
 Acupressure can also be used to alleviate sexual dysfunction.

-Acupressure, unlike acupuncture is easy to learn and does not need any formal knowledge.
+Acupressure, unlike acupuncture, is easy to learn and does not need any formal knowledge.
 The techniques of acupressure are fairly easy to learn and provide quick, cost-effective and immediate relief from symptoms.
-Acupressure is used as a treatment by message therapists and acupuncturists.
+Acupressure is used as a treatment by massage therapists and acupuncturists.
 Most massage schools in America include a course of acupressure as part of their program.